right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 ## DAY 13

 Practice eye contact for a day.
 Smile while you do this and it will never be seen as a threat.
-When you are speaking to someone, maintain eye contact and keep their attention.
+When you are speaking to someone, maintain eye contact and keep their attention.## DAY 14

----

-# CHASE HUGHES

-## DAY 14

 Call at least three company's toll-free numbers and use approach questions and story routines on the female operators.